intel/fdk-debug-agent/resources/docs/README.txt

 ON TARGET: Into the following directory:
 <DBGA install path>/parameter-framework/cavs/
-Note: this directory can be opened easily using the the desktop shortcut "cAVS config"
+Note: this directory can be opened easily using the the desktop shortcut "Open DBGA config"

 This manual provisioning will disappear in a future FDK release.

 3. How to use it
 ----------------

-Click on the desktop shortcut "Debug Agent" and check that no error occurs in the opened console window.
+Click on the desktop shortcut "Run Debug Agent" and check that no error occurs in the opened console window.
 Press Ctr+C to stop it.